splynx/docs/files/en/payment_systems/stripe/stripe.md

 ![Stripe paid invoice 2](paid_invoice_2.png)

-Additionally, you can charge all customers using one button!
-Navigate to *Finance → Invoices*, set the period and click on "Charge" as depicted below:
+Additionally, you can charge all customers using one button.
+Navigate to *Finance → Invoices*, set the period and click on `Charge` as depicted below:

 ![Stripe charge invoices 1](charge_invoices_1.png)